Crystalline color superconductors: The two-flavor inhomogeneous phases

 A mismatch between the populations of electrons in a superconductor can also be produced by Zeeman splitting.
 The magnetic field that couples with the spins of the electrons can be an external one or an exchange field.
 However, an external magnetic field couples with the orbital motion of the electrons as well, destroying superconductivity or leading to the creation of a vortex lattice structure.

 In order to reduce the orbital effect one employs 2D superconductors, \textit{i.e.} films of superconducting material or systems with a layered structure, and an in-plane magnetic field \cite{Bulaevskii}.
-Good candidates for LOFF superconductors of this type are heavy-fermion compounds like CeRu$_2$ \cite{Huxley}; recently interesting results have been obtained with CeCOIN$_5$ \cite{Matsuda:2007}.
-Quasi-two-dimensional organic superconductors \cite{Uji:2006} like $\kappa$-(ET) or $\lambda$-(ET) salts, in particular $\lambda$-(BETS)$_2$F$_e$Cl$_4$, are promising candidates for realizing the LOFF phase.
+Good candidates for LOFF superconductors of this type are heavy-fermion compounds like CeRu$_2$ \cite{Huxley}.
+Recently, interesting results have also been obtained with CeCOIN$_5$ \cite{Matsuda:2007}.
+Quasi-two-dimensional organic superconductors \cite{Uji:2006} like $\kappa$-(ET) or $\lambda$-(ET) salts, in particular $\lambda$-(BETS)$_2$F$_e$Cl$_4$, are promising candidates for realizing the LOFF phase, as well.
 High $T_c$ superconductors are good candidates as well.
-In case one uses 3D materials one has to understand how the vortex lattice structure changes in presence of a LOFF periodic order parameter.

 As a final remark, we recall that the gapless CSC phases are the QCD analogue of a condensed matter phase, known as Sarma phase \cite{Sarma19631029, Liu:2002gi, Gubankova:2003uj, Forbes:2004cr}, found to be unstable \cite{Pao, Sheehy:2006qc, Mannarelli:2006hr, Gubankova:2006gj, Gubankova:2008ya, Wu:2003zzh} in the weak coupling limit.